hackathonprojects4eded/nextstephacksv5/README.md

 ## Inspiration

+I don't have spotify premium.
+At 12:00 am the founder told me "if you want to go against big tech then do it" something along the lines of that in the discord.
+And then the idea clicked - why not make a jam thats much more indie, much more personalized, so much calm, relaxing, and detached from the grasps of big coorperations like spotify collecting all your data.

 ## What it does

+You create a room and get a code, and then you can jam to the same music as your friends, from anywhere!

+It's like a desktop pet - you let it sit there and enjoy the company of your friends as you listen to music with them, around a camp fire, slowly enjoying your day. 😊.

 ## How we built it

 Firejams is a cross-platform, real-time collaborative music listening and queueing app built with Python.
 Here’s how we put it together:

 Oh, and also, **an all nighter debugging a bug caused by base64 😔**.

+We implemented everything in native python (crazy, right?!).

+A lot of personalizaiton and beautiful UI.
+Little things that go a long way.
+E.g. there's the talking thing you guys can use when yall in a vc or just vibing

 ### Architecture